ibadetazemi/SQL-Project/starting_with_questions.md

-Answer: Pe, yes a pattern was found.
+Answer: Dog frisbee, Google collapsible pet bowl, a pattern was not found.